Wall Street dips from record in 'Jason Bourne market'

 "We're coming off a decade of consistent gains and banks, especially JPMorgan producing record earnings, it's not surprising given the strength of the U.S. economy."

+FedEx FDX.Nrallied 1.8% after CNBC reported that Amazon had lifted a ban on its sellers using the company for ground deliveries.

-Delta Air Lines Inc DAL.Nrose 3.3% after better-than-expected quarterly profit, boosted by customers gained from rival airlines' 737 MAX cancellations.
-The S&P 1500 airlines index .SPCOMAIR rose 1.5%.
+Delta Air Lines Inc DAL.N rose 3.3% after better-than-expected quarterly profit, boosted by customers gained from rival airlines' 737 MAX cancellations.
+The S&P 1500 airlines index .SPCOMAIRclimbed1.5%.

+Pinterest PINS.N surged 9.6% after a report that the online scrapbook's U.S. user base had surpassed Snap Inc's SNAP.N, making it the third-largest social media platform.

-Advancing issues outnumbered declining ones on the NYSE by a 1.17-to-1 ratio; on Nasdaq, a 1.18-to-1 ratio favored advancers.
+Advancing issues outnumbered declining ones on the NYSE by a 1.42-to-1 ratio; on Nasdaq, a 1.09-to-1 ratio favored advancers.

+Volume on U.S. exchanges was 7.3 billion shares, compared with an average of 7.0 billion shares over the last 20 trading days.

-(Reporting by Noel Randewich in San Francisco, additional reporting by Sruthi Shankar in Bengaluru Editing by Nick Zieminski)
+(Reporting by Noel Randewich in San Francisco, additional reporting by Sruthi Shankar in Bengaluru Editing by Nick Zieminski and Jonathan Oatis)

 ((noel.randewich@tr.com; (415) 677 2542; Reuters Messaging: Twitter: @randewich))